Kurt Suzuki Makes MLB History with Los Angeles Angels as First Hawaii-Born Manager

 Read more: Diamond Diplomacy: How Baseball Became a Bridge Between America and Japan

-Kurt Suzuki’s appointment as the first Hawaiian-born MLB manager is more than a footnote in baseball history — it’s a statement of belonging.
+Kurt Suzuki’s appointment as the first Hawaii-born MLB manager is more than a footnote in baseball history — it’s a statement of belonging.
 For Hawaii, for Japanese Americans, and for Asian Americans who rarely see themselves reflected in sports leadership, it’s a win that transcends the box score.
 As the Los Angeles Angels turn a new page, Suzuki’s story brings something the franchise — and perhaps the sport — has been missing: a reminder that heritage, humility, and heart can lead just as powerfully as statistics ever could.

 Author